undergrad-partner-school

 Finding out some information about the expected post-graduation salary can help you decide if a particular school suits your career objectives.

-The average base annual starting salary of the students who were employed within six months of graduation at this school is 64,598 USD.
+The average base annual starting salary of the students who were employed within six months of graduation at this institution is 74,674 USD.

 Average Starting Salary After 6 Months of Graduation